Two more traffic fatalities as man, woman die in separate accidents on Sunday evening

 Later that night, at approximately 10pm, police were called to another serious accident in Xatt il-Barriera, Valletta.
 Investigations indicated a collision between a Subaru Impreza, driven by a 23-year-old man from Paola, and a stationary Ford Fiesta.

-During the impact, a 62-year-old woman from Ħamrun was caught between the two vehicles and died at the scene despite immediate medical attention.
+During the impact, a 62-year-old woman from Ħamrun, Mildred Azzopardi, was caught between the two vehicles and died at the scene despite immediate medical attention.
 A 69-year-old man, also from Ħamrun and inside the Ford Fiesta at the time, was seriously injured and taken to Mater Dei Hospital.

 Several parked vehicles were also damaged in the Valletta crash.
 The Subaru driver was unharmed.